farkon00/turing_script/README.md

 # Turing script
 Turing script is interpreted programming language, that emulates turing machine.
-Its written in python(yes slow interpreted language in slow interpreted language).
+It's written in python(yes slow interpreted language in slow interpreted language).

-Turing machine has infinit tape divided into cells, read/write device for tape and states.
+Turing machine has infinite tape divided into cells, read/write device for the tape and states.
 All of this gives ability to execute any solvable algorithm.
 And all of these features are in Turing Script.

 # Documentation
 ## Cycles
-  Code in turing script is ran at cycles, cycle beggins right after end of previous.
-But new cycle wont start, if previous cycle wont be finished, so it wont beggin, if halt happend.
-Cycle just runs all code in file and ends, when execution ended.
+  Code in turing script runs in cycles, cycle begins right after the end of a previous one.
+But new cycle won't start, if previous cycle won't be finished, so it won't beggin, if halt happend.
+Cycle just runs all code in file and ends, when file ends or the halt is encountered.
 ## Tape
   ## Left
   To move read/write device 1 cell left `left` keyword is used without any arguments.
 If cell was never touched before turing script will input this cell from user.